slushsdk/slush/README.md

 >```
 >Init:
 >```sh
->./build/slush init validator --home ./valdata --network testnet
+>./build/slush init validator --home ./valdata --network testnet --account-address 0x...
 >```
 >Run the inputs for the non-validator nodes.
 Execute the output on the non-validator nodes:
 >```sh
 >python multiple-non-validator-node-steps.py
 >```
 >And you also need to start the validator node on the original machine, with:
 >```
 >./build/slush start --home ./valdata --proxy-app=kvstore
 >```